10 Ways to Go Green at School

 Local Landfill: If your students think that trash just disappears, then it's time for a trip to a landfill.
 While students are plugging their noses, teachers can point out all the items in the landfill that don't have to be there — cardboard, newspapers, old food, perfectly good-looking furniture, old computers, etc. Explain how everything gets crushed down and squished together, so that even things that would normally decompose, like food, have a hard time decomposing.
 If you are like me and are not ready to take an actual field trip to a landfill, you can find many videos about how landfills work by doing a Google search.
 For instance, I found one for kids at the Wisconsin Department of Natural Resources site.

 Recycling Center: For a similar (and slightly less stinky) field trip, take your class on a tour of a local recycling center.
 Students can see firsthand how items are separated and sent off on different conveyor belts.
 They learn how plastics will be turned into park benches and new decks and how paper will be shredded, mashed, and processed into new paper.
-Alternatively, take your class on a photo tour or video tour showing where trash goes after it leaves the house.
+Alternatively, take your class on a photo tour that shows where trash goes after it leaves the house.
 You might also visit Recycle City, a fun, interactive Web site to help your students learn more about recycling and protecting our environment.

 Organic Farm: Most students do not grow any vegetables at home and do not raise their own animals, so going to a farm is a real eye-opener.
 They can see where the eggs really come from, and that it's not the grocery store.
 Workers at the farm can show them how the carrots grow underground, and are pulled up, cleaned, and cut up.
 Most farms also have a u-pick-fruit area where students can pick blueberries, strawberries, or blackberries.